snowdrop-bot/snowdrop-bot/README.md

 ### Database

 For the persistence needs of this application `h2` has been used.
-The database is configured to store files under `~/.snowdrop-bot/db`.
+In prod and default profiles, the database is configured to store files under `/z/var/snowdrop-bot/data/env/h2-bot-db/bot.db`.
 So you will either need to create the folder and ensure that you have write access, or reconfigure the application to store files somewhere else.